Eunice-Kamore/Security-Groups-Shared-Folders-and-Mapped-Drives/README.md

 Congratulations we have successfully created a Shared Folder, configured access permissions and mapped network drives.

- 👉 [Next Lab 8 : Windows 10 Remote Access: Remote Desktop, Remote Registry]
+ 👉 [Next Lab 8 : Group Policy Configuration]